Murderworld!: Plot summary

-Murderworld! is a scenario in which the villain Arcade lures the Fantastic Four into his amusement park, a twisted playground for assassination.
-Murderworld involves the Fantastic Four with the super-villain Arcade, who attempts to lure them out of their headquarters into various traps.
-Meanwhile, two super-villain groups enter the Baxter Building and fight, turning on the Fantastic Four when they return.
-Other subplots lead to a final confrontation in another dimension.
+Murderworld! is an adventure scenario in which Arcade tricks the Fantastic Four into going to his deadly amusement park.
+Arcade tries to get the Fantastic Four to fall victum to various traps in his park.
+While they are away, two groups of super-villains get into the Baxter Building and fight each other, and then attack the Fantastic Four when they get back to their headquarters.
+Other subplots in the adventure get the Fantastic Four involved in a final confrontation that occurs in another dimension.

-Murderworld! is the third module produced for use with the Marvel Super Heroes game.
-Despite Arcade being the headline villain, the module does not feature the X-Men, but rather the Fantastic Four.
-Many of the group's more regular opponents also make an appearance, including Victor von Doom.
+Arcade is usually depicted as an enemy of the X-Men rather than the Fantastic Four, although the adventure does include appearances from usual opponents of the Fantastic Four, such as Victor von Doom.

-In Murderworld!, Arcade invites the Fantastic Four to Murderworld, and if they survive to return home, a new menace awaits them at the Baxter Building.
-This adventure takes place after the first Secret Wars series, as She-Hulk is a member of the Fantastic Four and the Thing can change back to Ben Grimm at will.
+Murderworld! takes place after the first Secret Wars series, at which time She-Hulk is a member of the Fantastic Four while the Thing can change form at will back to Ben Grimm.

 Publication history

 MH3 Murderworld! was written by Jeff Grubb, with a cover by John Byrne and illustrations by Jeff Butler, and was published by TSR, Inc., in 1984 as a 16-page book, a large color map, and an outer folder.
-This scenario has 16 pages, and is packed with a cover folder containing character details and a double-sided 22"x17" map.
+This 16-page scenario comes inside a cover folder along with character information and a double-sided 22"x17" map.

+Murderworld! is the third module that was published for the Marvel Super Heroes role-playing game.